Home

 • To learn how to submit official documents and supporting materials, please consult ‘Step 2’ on this page.
 Official transcripts are not required for any courses or degrees you have completed at the University of King’s College or Dalhousie University.

-• The number of places in the MFA in Creative Nonfiction program is limited, so it is expected that only a proportion of qualified applicants will be admitted; selection will be made on a competitive basis.
+• The number of places in each program is limited, so it is expected that only a proportion of qualified applicants will be admitted; selection will be made on a competitive basis.
 If offered a place in any graduate/advanced program (applications are reviewed on a rolling basis), students need to confirm acceptance of the offer and provide an admission deposit by a specified deadline to hold a place in the program.

 All documents received become the property of the university and will be used at its discretion for internal purposes only.
 Documents will not be returned.